DES-Lab/Extracting-FSM-From-RNNs/README.md

 ## How to Run

 `TrainAndExtract.py`, `Comparison_with_White_Box.py`, and `Applications.py` all have  main function defined at the bottom of the file.
+`quick_start.py` has the simple minimal example that show how to train RNNS and extract multiple models.
 Notebooks folder contains the text output/interactive examples for some examples.
 Furthermore, interactive notebooks can be found at TODO.